 - When the door is opened, the monitor switch contact close (to the ON condition) due to their being normally closed.
-At this time the primary interlock relay (RY2) and secondary interlock switch are in the OFF condition (contacts open) due to their being normally open contact switches. - As the door goes to a closed position, the monitor switch contacts are first opened and then the door sensing switch and the secondary interlock switch contacts close.
+At this time the secondary interlock relay (RY2) and primary interlock switch are in the OFF condition (contacts open) due to their being normally open contact switches. - 2.
+As the door goes to a closed position, the monitor switch contacts are first opened and then the door sensing switch and the primary interlock switch contacts close.
 (On opening the door, each of these switches operate inversely.)

-If the door is opened, and the primary interlock relay (RY2) and secondary interlock switch contacts fail to open, the C/T fuse blows simultaneously with closing of the monitor switch contacts.
+If the door is opened, and the secondary interlock relay (RY2) and primary interlock switch contacts fail to open, the monitor fuse blows simultaneously with closing of the monitor switch contacts.

-CAUTION: BEFORE REPLACING A BLOWN C/T FUSE TEST THE DOOR SENSING SWITCH, PRIMARY INTERLOCK RELAY (RY2), RELAY (RY1), SECONDARY INTERLOCK SWITCH AND MONITOR SWITCH FOR PROPER OPERATION.
-(REFER TO CHAPTER "TEST PROCEDURE").
+CAUTION: BEFORE REPLACING A BLOWN MONITOR FUSE TEST THE DOOR SENSING SWITCH, SECONDARY INTERLOCK RELAY (RY2), RELAY (RY1), PRIMARY INTERLOCK SWITCH AND MONITOR SWITCH FOR PROPER OPERATION.
+(REFERTO CHAPTER "TEST PROCEDURE").

-NOTE: C/T FUSE AND MONITOR SWITCH ARE REPLACED AS AN ASSEMBLY.
+NOTE: MONITOR FUSE AND MONITOR SWITCH ARE REPLACED AS AN ASSEMBLY.